PhilGabardo/PPM-Filtering/README.md

 # PPM-Filtering

+1. Summary.
 This program performs simple noise reduction on images using MPI and C.

 1.1.
 PPM.
 The Portable Pixmap Format (PPM) uses ASCII encoding of pixels for image files; for details, see https://en.wikipedia.org/wiki/Netpbm_format#PPM_example.
 This program only works with P3 encoding.